torbjornjohannsen/MathNet.Symbolics_Docs/SingleVariablePolynomial.md

 ```

 ### Notes
-- The function handles rational coefficients
+- The function only handles integer coefficients.
 - Returns BigInteger values (denoted by the N suffix)

 ### Related Functions
 - `degreesSV`: Gets the degree of a polynomial
 - `expandSV`: Expands a polynomial expression
+- `Polynomial.coefficients`: Does the exact same thing